César Trelles: Presidency of the Peruvian Aprista Party (2019–)

 On October 27, 2019, Trelles was elected president of the Peruvian Aprista Party, defeating former congressman Carlos Roca Cáceres.
-The leadership election was controversial, amid with accusations of fraud and favoritism towards Trelles' list, which involved former congressman Mauricio Mulder as Chairman of the Political Commission, and current secretary-generals Elías Rodríguez and Benigno Chirinos.
-His accident was brought to light by the losing side as they suggested that Trelles was not even aware of him running for the position due to his medical condition.
+The leadership election was controversial, with accusations of fraud and favoritism towards Trelles' list, which involved former congressman Mauricio Mulder, as chairman of the Political Commission, and current secretaries-general Elías Rodríguez and Benigno Chirinos.
+His accident was brought to light by the losing side, as they suggested that Trelles was not even aware of him running for the position due to his medical condition.
 Pundits view his election as an intent by Mulder, Rodríguez and Chirinos to continue manipulating the party's leadership, as the presidency is a more honorific position for the late Alan García.
-Following the Peruvian Aprista Party's failure to gain congressional seats in the 2020 parliamentary snap election, Roca Cáceres, criticized the controversial congressional nominations selected by the party's executive committee, blaming the poor results on the current leadership.
+Following the Peruvian Aprista Party's failure to gain congressional seats in the 2020 parliamentary snap election, Roca Cáceres criticized the controversial congressional nominations selected by the party's executive committee, blaming the poor results on the current leadership.